 Here is how that works in practice:

 - End-to-end encryption with key destruction.
-Every message is encrypted with keys that are destroyed after the message is read.
+Every direct message and group chat is encrypted with keys that are destroyed after the message is read.
 Even if someone intercepted the encrypted data, there is no key left to decrypt it.

 - Self-destruct timers.
 Messages automatically delete after a time window you set.
 This is not optional -- it is built into the core design.

-- No cloud backups. theSHFT messages are never backed up to iCloud or Google Drive.
+- No cloud backups. theSHFT messages are never backed up to any cloud service.
 There is no backup to subpoena.

 - No server-side storage.
 Messages are delivered and then removed from the relay server.
 There is nothing stored to hand over to anyone.